-HCB 8503 Occupational German (1-0 to 4-0)
+HCB 8503 Occupational German (1-0 to 4-0) 1-4 crs.

 Studies selected problems or topics in German as it relates to specific occupations.
 This course is divided into three components: speaking in German, listening in German, and German culture.
 Introduces pronunciation and comprehension of practical common phrases and questions used in the German language.